Lectures on AKSZ Sigma Models for Physicists: Introduction

-A large class of TFTs are reconstructed and unified by the AKSZ construction.
-They contain known TFTs such as A model, B model, a BF theory, the Chern-Simons theory, the Rozansky-Witten theory, the Poisson sigma model, the topological Yang-Mills theory, and TFTs of Schwarz type \cite{Schwarz:1992nx}, etc. Moreover, a new class of TFTs have been found by the AKSZ construction, which has a structure of Lie algebroids, homotopy Lie algebras and their generalizations.
+The AKSZ construction is a powerful formulation since a large class of TFTs are constructed and unified by this construction.
+These include known TFTs, such as the A-model, the B-model \cite{Witten:1991zz}, BF theory \cite{Horowitz:1989ng}, Chern-Simons theory \cite{Witten:1988ze}, topological Yang-Mills theory \cite{Witten:1988ze}, Rozansky-Witten theory \cite{Rozansky:1996bq}, the Poisson sigma model \cite{Ikeda:1993aj, Ikeda:1993fh, Schaller:1994uj}, the Courant sigma model \cite{Ikeda:2002wh, Hofman:2002rv, Roytenberg:2006qz}, and Schwarz-type TFTs \cite{Schwarz:1992nx, Schwarz:1992gs}.
+Moreover, we find that the AKSZ sigma models contain more TFTs, which, for instance, have the structure of Lie algebroids, Courant algebroids, homotopy Lie algebras, or their higher generalizations.

-We have several reviews about mathematical aspects so far \cite{Kotov:2010wr}\cite{Cattaneo:2010re}\cite{Qiu:2011qr}.
-This lecture discusses physical constructions and analyses of AKSZ TFTs.
-Mathematical rigorousness is sometimes spoiled for simplicity.

-First, we consider an abelian BF theory in two dimensions as a simplest example of TFTs and formulate this theory by the Batalin-Vilkovisky formalism.
-Next, most general consistent interaction terms satisfying gauge symmetries are constructed by deformation theory of gauge theories.
-As a result, an important nontrivial TFT of AKSZ type in two dimensions, the Poisson sigma model, is obtained.
-We also consider the BV formalism of an abelian BF theory in higher dimensions.
-From these analysis, we find ingredients in the AKSZ construction and a frame of mathematical formulation of TFTs.
+We start this lecture note by explaining the simplest example to introduce idea of the AKSZ construction, which is the two-dimensional abelian BF theory, First, we express this theory using the BV formalism.
+Next, deformation theory is used to find the most general consistent interaction term that satisfies physical properties.
+As a result, we obtain the Poisson sigma model, an important nontrivial two-dimensional topological sigma model of AKSZ type.
+As another example, we also consider the BV formalism of an abelian BF theory in higher dimensions.
+From the analysis of these models, we identify the mathematical components of the AKSZ construction, a QP-manifold.

-The mathematical basis for the AKSZ construction is a \textbf{QP manifold}, which is a triple including a graded manifold, a graded Poisson structure and a coboundary operator.
-Lie algebroids on a cotangent bundle $T^*M$ and their variations are naturally introduced as typical nontrivial QP manifolds, in order to discuss gauge symmetry structures of AKSZ TFTs.
+In the next section, we explain the basic mathematical notion, a \textsl{QP-manifold}, a differential graded symplectic manifold.
+It is a triple consisting of a graded manifold, a graded Poisson structure, and a coboundary operator called homological vector field.

-The AKSZ construction is mathematically defined as a sigma model from two graded manifolds $\calX$ to $\calM$.
-Deformation theory of abelian BF theories in higher dimensions introduces nontrivial interaction terms and derives important classes of AKSZ TFTs.
-Their gauge symmetry structures generally are Lie algebroids and their generalizations, which are infinitesimal versions of groupoids.
-We explain concrete examples by local coordinate expressions.